The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Discussion

 \section{Discussion}

-The comparison between the best-fit correlation coefficients $\xi_{\rm X}$ and $\xi_{\rm M}$ of the fundamental plane can characterize the accretion physics of central engines \citep{Merloni2003}.
-In the $\xi_{\rm X}$--$\xi_{\rm M}$ diagram (see Fig. \ref{fig:RXRMCCslope}, Fig. \ref{fig:RXRMCCproperties}, and Fig. \ref{fig:cartoon}), the theoretically predicted correlation coefficients are derived from \cite{Merloni2003} with the electron spectral index $p=2$.
-These theoretical models are advection dominated accretion flow \citep[ADAF; a radiatively inefficient accretion flow;][for a review]{Narayan1994,Yuan2001,Yuan2014}, the synchrotron jet model producing radio emission by the optically thin synchrotron radiation from jet, and the standard Shakura-Sunyaev disc model \citep[][for a review]{Shakura1973,Pringle1981}.
-Next we give a brief summary about the studies for the fundamental plane in Section \ref{sec:FPstudies} and further discuss the dependence of the fundamental plane on Eddington ratio (Section \ref{sec:FPEdd}), redshift (Section \ref{sec:FPz}), and galaxy star-formation properties (Section \ref{sec:FPgal}).
+The comparison between the best-fit correlation coefficients, $\xi_{\rm X}$ and $\xi_{\rm M}$, of the fundamental plane can characterize the accretion physics and origins of X-ray emission for central engines \citep{Merloni2003}.
+In the $\xi_{\rm X}$--$\xi_{\rm M}$ diagram (see Fig. \ref{fig:RXRMCCslope}, Fig. \ref{fig:RXRMCCproperties}, and Fig. \ref{fig:cartoon}), the theoretically predicted correlation coefficients were derived from \cite{Merloni2003}.
+These theoretical models are advection-dominated accretion flow \citep[ADAF; a radiatively inefficient accretion flow;][for a review]{Narayan1994,Yuan2001,Yuan2014}, the synchrotron jet model producing radio emission and X-ray emission by the optically thin synchrotron radiation from jet, and the standard Shakura-Sunyaev disc model \citep[][for a review]{Shakura1973,Pringle1981}.
+We followed \cite{Merloni2003} in assuming an electron spectral index of $p=2$ for all the models, and assumed an accretion efficiency coefficient of $q=2.3$ for the ADAF model and $q=1$ for the disc model.
+Next, we give a brief summary of the studies on the fundamental plane in Section \ref{sec:FPstudies} and further discuss the dependence of the fundamental plane on Eddington ratio (Section \ref{sec:FPEdd}), redshift (Section \ref{sec:FPz}), and galaxy star formation properties (Section \ref{sec:FPgal}).
 Combining our and literature works, we investigate the central engines of radio-quiet and radio-loud AGNs in Section \ref{sec:engine}.